eclipse-tractusx/item-relationship-service/docs/arc42.md

 This section describes the iterative flow, the main processes of the IRS, and explains how data is transferred and processed when a job is executed.

+IRS Iterative is the main IRS mode for retrieving data chains throughout the Catena-X network.
+The core functionality can be summed up in three steps:

+1. Start the process with a provided globalAssetId and BPN combination, and required submodels to request.
+2. Retrieve the EDC endpoint for the BPN, search the catalog for the Digital Twin Registry contract Offer and search the DTR for the provided BPN.
+3. Retrieve the relationship submodel for the requested lifecycle and direction and repeat step 1 with the globalAssetIds and BPNs from the relationship submodel linked data until the desired depth is reached or no more relationships could be found.

 ![arc42_010](https://eclipse-tractusx.github.io/item-relationship-service/docs/assets/arc42/arc42_010.png)

 ### Submodel